hddm-devs/hddm/README.rst

 Features
 ========

-HDDM provides functionalities to make Drift Diffusion analysis of reaction times as painless as possible.
+HDDM provides functionalities to make Drift Diffusion analysis of error rates and reaction time distributions as painless as possible.
 Here is a short list of some of its features:

-* Uses hierarchical bayesian estimation (via PyMC) of DDM parameters to allow simultanious estimation of subject and group parameters.
-HDDM can thus produce better estimates when less RT values are measured compared to other methods using maximum likelihood (i.e. `DMAT`_ or `fast-dm`_).
+* Uses hierarchical bayesian estimation (via PyMC) of DDM parameters to allow simultaneous estimation of subject and group parameters, where individual subjects are assumed to be drawn from a group distribution.
+HDDM should thus produce better estimates when less RT values are measured compared to other methods using maximum likelihood for individual subjects (i.e. `DMAT`_ or `fast-dm`_).

 * Heavily optimized likelihood functions for speed.

-* Flexible creation of complex models tailored to specific hypotheses (e.g. separate drift-rate parameters for different stimulus types).
+* Flexible creation of complex models tailored to specific hypotheses (e.g. separate drift-rate or other parameters for different task conditions, or predicted changes in model parameters as a function of other indicators like brain activity).

 * Easy specification of models via configuration file fosters exchange of models and research results.